 Alice Fiering on how low-intervention winemaking can mean higher profits

 Mike Madaio on wine Apps

 As for me, I was there to speak about Blockchain and Wine.
 You’ll need to ask someone else how that went, but it was an honour to take part.
 Beforehand, I wondered whether anybody would turn up, let alone “get it”.
 I needn’t have worried.
-Afterwards, I spent most of my time with people eager to find out more and moreover, wanting to use it.
-The Italian press also picked up on it.
+Afterwards, I spent my time with people eager to find out more.
+The Italian press also picked up on it too.

 Leadership and teamwork